PlaidCloud/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 <!-- steps -->

 The KMS encryption provider uses an envelope encryption scheme to encrypt data in etcd.
 The data is encrypted using a data encryption key (DEK); a new DEK is generated for each encryption.
 The DEKs are encrypted with a key encryption key (KEK) that is stored and managed in a remote KMS.
 The KMS provider uses gRPC to communicate with a specific KMS plugin.
-The KMS plugin, which is implemented as a gRPC server and deployed on the same host(s) as the Kubernetes master(s), is responsible for all communication with the remote KMS.
+The KMS plugin, which is implemented as a gRPC server and deployed on the same host(s) as the PlaidCloud master(s), is responsible for all communication with the remote KMS.

 ## Configuring the KMS provider